marcusoftnet/marcusoftnet.github.io/_posts/2017-09-22-teams-are-immutable-cooperation-structures.md

 > Teams are immutable structures

-I found this very useful to describe some of the unique traits of a team, that is often hard to grasp; such as estimates cannot be compared between teams or that changing  teams around to opitmize resources utilization is sub-optimization in more ways than one.
+I found this very useful to describe some of the unique traits of a team, that is often hard to grasp; such as estimates cannot be compared between teams or that changing  teams around to optimize resources utilization is sub-optimization in more ways than one.

 But first, there's a strange word in there.
 Two, actually!